dgerh/Project5-Vulkan-Grass-Rendering/README.md

 It turns out that other than gravity all the forces on their own do not affect performance past the margin of error, which is expected as compute is very fast on the GPU and there is no memory access or outstanding other reasons for the forces to affect performance.

 ![](img/tessellationchart.png)

+The tessellation level chart has quite a pleasing curve, where increasing the tessellation level always decreases performance, but at a smaller and smaller rate.
+This is not surprising, as converting the bezier curves into more and more vertices means more data has to be passed and more computation is done as the vertex shaders are acting per vertex.